 8. Additional tools

 PR support helps the company stay visible even when there is nothing to surprise the media with.
 To get the most out of this promotion method, we additionally use the following tools:

 - SERP.
 Monitoring search results for mentions of a company or brand.
 Quickly take action when you notice negative feedback.

 - SEO – allows you to bring to the top the content that is published with the help of PR support.

 - SMM and community building.
 By engaging the target audience in a dialogue, you can turn neutral and interested visitors into loyal users.

-While relying on the help of expert PR agencies, you can get your content published on the right new portals or media platforms that target the right audience and will help you gain wider exposure for your brand.
+While relying on the help of PRNEWS.IO, you can get your content published on the right new portals or media platforms that target the right audience and will help you gain wider exposure for your brand.
 When gaining the help of expert PR support and implementing the aforementioned PR tools into your online marketing campaign, you will be able to make your brand talked of, keep people more engaged in your company’s news, and simply inform the public about the latest innovations in your niche.
 When done correctly, PR can bring multiple rewards to small companies and well-established corporations.

 - The Hidden Costs of Hiring PR Agency

 - What’s Better: PR Agency vs. Corporate Communications Job